CTPUG/pygame_cffi/README.md

 We have a Google Group: https://groups.google.com/forum/#!forum/pygame-cffi.
 Any pygame-cffi discussion welcome!

+There is also the #pygame-cffi channel on irc.freenode.net

 ## Installation

 1. Install the requirements listed below.
 On a Debian-based system, all